kesharfdse/space-game/README.md

   and a "Game Over" message will appear.<br>
 <br>
  Controls<br>
-Left Arrow: Move left<br>
+1.Left Arrow: Move left<br>
-Right Arrow: Move right<br>
+2.Right Arrow: Move right<br>
 <br>
 Features<br>
-Game Over: Ends the game when the UFO reaches the bottom.<br>
+1.Game Over: Ends the game when the UFO reaches the bottom.<br>
-Smooth movement: Spaceship and UFOs move fluidly.<br>
+2.Smooth movement: Spaceship and UFOs move fluidly.<br>
-Enemy Collision: When the bullet hits a UFO, it will disappear, <br>
-and the score will increase.<br>
+3.Enemy Collision: When the bullet hits a UFO, it will disappear, and the score will increase.<br>
 <br>
 Requirements<br>
-Python 3.x installed on your machine.<br>
+1.Python 3.x installed on your machine.<br>
-Pygame library to run the game.<br.>
+2.Pygame library to run the game.<br.>